softlinkprotocol/curve-docs/docs/factory-overview.rst

 The metapool factory allows for permissionless deployment of Curve metapools.

-Factory contracts are open source and may be `found on Github <https://github.com/curvefi/curve-factory>`_.
+Source code for factory contracts may be viewed on `Github <https://github.com/curvefi/curve-factory>`_.

 Organization
 ============